shrideio/shoebox/src/ci/README.md

         $ sudo git push origin master
         ```

-        > IMPORTANT: `git push` should trigger a build, if it did not modify the `.trigger` file in the project directory then commit and push the change to the remote repository.
+        > IMPORTANT: `git push` should trigger a build, if not then modify the `.trigger` file in the project directory, and commit and push the change fro triggering a build.

         Navigate to ci._yourdomain.com_ and click the repository name, ci.build.sample, to open the details page and then open the _ACTIVITY FEED_ tab for checking the build status.